GenAI-Gurus/phronesis/TESTING.md

 - Reviewers can download the `playwright-report` artifact from the GitHub Actions UI to view detailed results, screenshots, logs, and outputs for [A], [AI], and [A+M] tests.
 - Manual/AI reviewers should follow the protocol in this document to review flagged outputs and spot-check results after each CI run.
 - For fast post-deploy health checks, a smoke test can be added to deploy workflows (see WORKFLOWS.md).
+- Note: React 18 is required for CI and system test compatibility.

 ## 1. Scope
 Test the entire user journey and all major features as deployed in production: